Quick answer

 How Much Tax Is Paid?

-The standard rate is 40% on the amount above the tax-free threshold.
+The standard rate is 40% on the amount above the outside the scope of IHT threshold.
 So, if your parents’ estate is valued at £1.2 million and eligible thresholds total £1 million, the taxable portion is £200,000, and the IHT due would be £80,000.

 Key Considerations After the Second Parent Dies